F-Tomas/radiocalibrationtoolkit/README.md

 ## Documentation

-The documentation is located in the `doc` directory.
-To compile it, execute:
+Check the documentation and tutorial [here](https://f-tomas.github.io/radiocalibrationtoolkit/index.html)

+To compile the documentation manually, go to `docs` and execute:

 `sphinx-build -b html . ./html`